top of page

 Women in Strategic Trade Mentorship Initiative

-This is part of a broader U.S. government effort to promote the advancement, leadership, and meaningful participation of women in all areas of strategic trade controls.
-Please submit your application and CV to WiSTMI@coalescion.org by 23:59 Eastern Daylight Time (EDT) on 20 May 2024.
+WiSTMI is part of a broader U.S. government, Women in Strategic Trade (WiST) effort to promote the advancement, leadership, and meaningful participation of women in all areas of strategic trade controls.
+Please read below for more information about our latest cohort of mentees!

 wist graphics (2)_edited.png